yesj/hci_host_reference_design/readme.md

 # Installation
 This application may be built from source by cloning and running make.
+The project includes submodules, so be sure to run:

+git submodule update --init --recursive

+... before attempting to build.

 In addition, at least the following dependencies are required: